-- (a) development of an East African Standard, - (b) establishment and application of rules and procedures of the Committee, or - (c) development and implementation of metrology, legal metrology, testing, certification or accreditation systems,
+- (1) Any Partner State whose interests have not been appropriately recognised by the Committee in the - - (a) development of an East African Standard, - (b) establishment and application of rules and procedures of the Committee, or - development and implementation of metrology, legal metrology, testing, certification or accreditation systems, may appeal to the Council in writing no later than sixty days of the relevant decision of the Committee.

-- (2) Any dispute between the Partner States regarding- - (a) the use of standards to restrict access of products into the other Partner States market; or - (b) deliberate and wilful neglect by a Partner State to ensure compliance with standards within its jurisdiction to the detriment of the other Partner States, shall be referred to the Council for determination. - (3) Where a Partner State fails to meet its obligations under this Act, any of the other Partner States may appeal to the Council in writing to have the matter resolved. - (4) Where the Council fails to resolve a matter referred to it the matter shall be referred to the East African Court of Justice.
+- (2) Any dispute between the Partner States regarding - - (a) the use of standards to restrict access of products into the other Partner States market; or - (b) deliberate and wilful neglect by a Partner State to ensure compliance with standards within its jurisdiction to the detriment of the other Partner States, shall be referred to the Council for determination. - (3) Where a Partner State fails to meet its obligations under this Act, any of the other Partner States may appeal to the Council in writing to have the matter resolved. - (4) Where the Council fails to resolve a matter referred to it, the matter shall be referred to the East African Court of Justice.

-Approximation and Alignment of National 27.
-The Partner States shall approximate their national laws on standardisation, quality assurance, metrology, legal metrology, testig and accreditation and align them with this Act.
+The Partner States shall approximate their national laws on standardisation, qualify assurance, metrology, legal metrology, testing and accreditation and align them with this Act.
+Approximation and Alignment of National Laws Regulations

-Laws Regulations
+(1) The Council may make, amend or revoke regulations generally for giving effect to the provisions of this Act.

-- 28.-(1) The Council may make, amend or revoke regulations generally for giving effect to the provisions of this Act. - (2) Without prejudice to the generality of subsection (1), the Council shall make regulations providing for - - (a) the conduct of standardisation, metrology and conformity assessment; - (b) ensuring adequate support for standardization, metrology and conformity assessment activities. - (c) the forms that may be required under the provisions of this Act; and - (d) the fees to be paid under this Act.
+- (2) Without prejudice to the generality of subsection (1), the Council shall make regulations providing for - - (a) the conduct of standardisation, metrology and conformity assessment; - (b) ensuring adequate support for standardization, metrology and conformity assessment activities. - (c) the forms that may be required under the provisions of this Act; and - (d) the fees to be paid under this Act.